 Parameter Description Storage Mode Main StreamSub Stream By default, the main stream is used for storage.
-Imaga Format Combinations of resolutions and frame rates.
-Note: Image Format This parameter is effective only when the camera is connected to the NVR via the private protocol.
+Image Format Note: This parameter is effective only when the camera is connected to the NVR via the private protocol.
 Stream Normal: main stream that is intended for scheduled recording.
 Event: main stream that is intended for recording triggered by events such as alarm inputs or motion detection alarms.
 Sub Stream: low resolution video that is intended for local or remote real-time monitoring.